Most Famous Badminton Logos

 Logo YONEX Internationaux de France Badminton

 The YONEX Internationaux de France logo is visually light and striking.
-The main image is a shuttlecock formed from three thin stripes reflecting the French national flag: blue, white, and red.
+The main image is a shuttlecock composed of three thin stripes, reflecting the colors of the French national flag: blue, white, and red.
 The visual emphasis is on simplicity and precision of lines, conveying the speed and energy of the game.
-The tournament name, placed on the right, is executed in a clear and strict font, confirming the event’s authority.
+The tournament name, displayed on the right, is set in a clear, strict font, confirming the event’s authority.
 The brand is globally known, and its name is associated with professionalism and high-quality tournament organization.

 Badminton England